 - Cover the bowl with plastic wrap and refrigerate for a minimum of 2 hours, up to overnight, or until the Mexican street corn dip is completely chilled.

-- Before serving, transfer the chilled dip to a serving bowl and garnish with a sprinkle of sliced green onions and a pinch of chili powder if desired.
+- Before serving, transfer the chilled dip to a serving bowl and garnish with a sprinkle of chopped cilantro or sliced green onions, cotija cheese and a pinch of chili powder if desired.

 Notes